Friday, August 29, 2008

 - Safety First Bathseat.
 I liked this for both of my kids, and it was especially nice when Kaitlyn was tipsy and bathing with her brother.
 This way she didn't risk getting knocked over.
 Safety 1st Tubside Bath Seat

 - Toys.
-Toys are fun.
+Toys are fun, but keep in mind bath toys get gross.
+I do not think of bath toys as a long term item to own if the toy has a hole in it (you can try to plug the hole with hot glue to try to prolong the life of that toy).
 Both of my kids really love their toy boat.
 I don't think it would matter much which boat it was, just that it is a boat.
 Ours is the Parents brand sold at Target.
 Tubby Tug Boat in Clear Packaging .
 They also really like the foam letters and numbers.
 A lot of Brayden's letter-learning has happened in the tub.
 Rub A Dub Abc & 123 They also like the Sassy Snap and Squirt Sea Creatures Sassy Snap and Squirt Sea Creatures.
 I will make a recommendation when you are buying bath toys.
 Don't go overboard.
 I am pretty meticulous with our toys.
 I keep them dry and clean them in vinegar ever so often to remove water spots and mildew.
 However, I have noticed that some of the toys Brayden had as a baby are getting close to being done.
 I will soon be throwing them away.
 So I would get some toys, but be prepared to need to throw them out and replace them.
 This is especially true of toys that can get water inside.
 It is hard to keep the inside of those clean.

 The gear you need is dependent on your setup and your baby's age.